popphp/docs/user_guide/images.rst

 The `popphp/pop-image` component was built in a way to facilitate extending it and injecting your own custom image processing features.
-Knowing that the image processing landscape is vast, the component only scratches the surface and provides a fairly basic feature set across the adapters that you can use out of the box in your application.
+Knowing that the image processing landscape is vast, the component only scratches the surface and provides the core feature set that was outlined above across the different adapters.

 If you are interested in creating and injecting your own, more robust set of features into the component within your application, you can do that by extending the available manipulation classes.